techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 #### Multiple Sources of Information

 It's rare that a single person possesses all the knowledge in the room.
-When anyone can speak, we are more likely to get higher quality information.
+When _anyone_ can speak, we are more likely to get higher quality information.
+(Of course, we are also more likely to get low quality information but the group can usually recognize and neutralize it.)

 #### Dialog vs. Monologue

-In a presentation, the information is assumed to be going in one direction, from the speaker to everyone else.
+In a presentation, the information is assumed to be flowing in one direction, from the speaker to everyone else.
 Any discussion is normally for clarification of that unidirectional information flow.

-In contrast, in a more conversational medium conducive to dialog, people are more likely to participate in the conversation, resulting in greater depth and breadth of the information flow, as ideas bounce from person to person.
+In contrast, in a more _conversational_ medium, people are more likely to participate in the conversation, resulting in greater depth and breadth of the information flow, as ideas bounce from person to person.